- Awesome WM Widgets

 Theming

 Widget uses your theme’s colors.
 In case you want to have different colors, without changing your theme, please create an issue for it.
-I’ll extract them as a widget parameters.
+I’ll extract them as widget parameters.

 Volume widget